 Imagine the West Riding became a country in the Brontës’ day, and you’ll sense Luxembourg.
 It’s got hills and dales, mills and mines, farms and steel, a we’re–in–this–together mentality.
-It’s a country of small towns and old castles, with a county town capital full of embassies and funded arts, royalty and pride, culture and language, and all that goes with them.
+It’s a country of small towns and old castles, with a county town capital of embassies and funded arts, royalty and pride, culture and new language, and all that goes with them.
 It’s similar to, and yet so different from, many a county in blighty.

 Enough: my blog has more wild opinions and mild rants.